phpzone/docker/docs/source/index.rst

 A Docker command builder configured by `YAML`_, based on `PhpZone`_.
 Its primary purpose is to provide a simple way to define commands for running Docker containers/instances which could be used in daily workflow of every developer.
-Since now not all developers need to have a knowledge about Docker but still everyone can simply understand what is running.
-It is not only about the knowledge but also experienced developers can find an advantage in keeping ready-made commands.
+With this plugin, you no longer need to have advanced knowledge about Docker, as you can add store simple commands to your configuration.
+This is also useful for advanced users who want to store ready-made commands.

 .. attention::
-    This tool is only a configurator and executor of Docker commands, it means applications `Docker`_ and `Docker Compose`_  are not included.
+    This tool is only a configurator and executor of Docker commands, applications `Docker`_ and `Docker Compose`_  are not included.

 Basic Usage